Preparing for SaaS application data protection

 -

-In the SaaS panel, select the SaaS application or the resource for which you want to configure backup options.
+In the SaaS panel, select one or more SaaS applications for which you want to specify configuration properties.

 -